England | Scotland | Wales | Northern Ireland | Ireland

 We try to offer a mix between ‘Routine’ and ‘Urgent’ appointments to help people be seen when they need to be.
 The receptionists will ask for the reason for the appointment so they can help you to see the correct person as we offer a wide variety of services.
 You do not have to offer a reason if you prefer not to, or if it is personal.

 Typically if you think your problem is ‘Urgent’ we will try to see you the same day.
-We aim to offer ‘Routine’ appointments within 3-5 days, although this is an area we are constantly trying to improve.

 In the event of a child 12 years or under needing an urgent appointment, you will be either offered an appointment or triaged and then offered an appointment if the matter can't be resolved over the telephone or if clinically appropriate.